Skip to content

 What is a Choice Board?

-- A choice board is a visual tool (using objects, photos, or symbols) that helps children make choices.
-It shows them that communication has a purpose – like getting something they want.
+• A choice board and choosing is a visual tool/method (using objects, photos, or symbols) that helps children make choices.
+It shows that communication has a purpose – for example, successfully getting something they really want (a toy or food item etc.)

 Making and Using Choice Boards